josefadamcik/josefadamcik.cz/_posts/2022-05-18-starforged-valentin-session-3.md

 ## Flashback: Lost

 *A screen shows a silent video stream, most likely a security cam footage from a corridor.
 People and droids are passing by, a busy day.
 Yelena Volkov enters the frame and walks towards a door.
 She rings, waits and enters.
 The daily routine of a courier.
 The stream is fast-forwarded.
 Nobody leaves the place for around 30 minutes.
 Finally, a tall guy with wide shoulders, wearing a long coat, with his head covered by a hoodie, exits the door.
 A utility droid follows him and drags a wheeled container.
 Suspiciously big for a piece of travel luggage.
 Big enough to fit a person.
 As the man watches the bot and makes sure the container gets from the room, a courier droid whizzes into the picture tries to avoid running into the container and partially hits the man.
 His hoodie falls down from his head.
 He is facing away from the camera.
-We can only see his bald head with a circle@shaped tattoo behind his left ear.*
+We can only see his bald head with a circle-shaped tattoo behind his left ear.*

 ## The next job